eloicasamayor/delimeals_app/README.md

 # DeliMeals app
 > Learning Flutter: Chapter III

-This project was developed following a **[Flutter & Dart Course by Maximilian Schwarzmüller]**(https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/).
-The main learning focus is **Navigation** between screens in the app.
+This project was build following a [Flutter & Dart Course by Maximilian Schwarzmüller](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/).
+The main learning focus in this section is **Navigation** between screens in the app.

-<br>You can see the deployed app in [Github Pages](https://eloicasamayor.github.io/delimeals_app/).
+You can see the deployed app in [Github Pages](https://eloicasamayor.github.io/delimeals_app/).

-<br>I've been writing some notes while building the app.
+I've been writing some notes while building the app.
 Here they are.

 # Navigation
 Navigator is a flutter class that helps us to move betwen screens.
 Like other classes, it needs to be connected with the context.